itsrunning/Cypress-GettingStarted/README.md

 4. To install cypress ===> npm install cypress --save-dev
 5. Open the workspace folder in any IDE such as VS code ==> Cypress folder will be available

-ATTACHED A SEPERATE FOLDER WITH MY NOTES FOR.
+ATTACHED A SEPERATE FOLDER WITH MY NOTES.
 PLEASE REFER THE SAME